 Where to go for self-drive in Uganda

 Kidepo Valley National Park is among the most favored self-drive destinations found in the northeastern part of the country.
 The park is 1,442 square kilometers in Kabomgo district and is found approximately 520 kilometers from Kampala the capital of Uganda.
 Tourists always travel this long distance to visit this park because of its amazing wildlife, also to explore the Karamojong culture and many other activities in the park.

 Still, on a self-drive safari, you can also visit the most famous forest in the country (Bwindi Impenetrable Forest) in the southwestern part of the country and the main attraction which makes it more famous is that it’s one of the three destinations from where you can safely visit the rare and endangered mountains gorillas in the world and it’s home to almost half of the worlds remaining mountains gorillas.
 The park is not only home to these amazing primates it provides habitat for over 120 species of mammals, 348 species of birds, 27 species of frogs, 220 species of butterflies, and many others.

 Another fabulous destination you can visit on a self-drive safari in Uganda is the Murchison Falls National Park in the northwestern part of the country it’s most visited because of its amazing wildlife since its home to many wild animals, for example, Nile crocodiles, elephants, buffalos, warthogs among other with 450 bird species are present ranging from an easy variety of water birds, including the rare shoe-billed stork among others.

-In case I am to start mentioning self-drive destinations to explore in the country it can take us a full day but you can get more information about tourist destinations in Uganda on this side and even on the website of Uganda Wildlife Authority.
+In case I am to start mentioning self-drive destinations to explore in the country it can take us a full day but you can get more information about tourist destinations in Uganda on this side and even on the website of the Uganda Wildlife Authority.

 Best season for Self-drive Tours in Uganda